-The Board of Statutory Auditors met seven times in 2017, four of which were prior to 19 May 2017 and three from 20 May 2017.
-The meetings held in the first time frame lasted on average approximately 240 minutes, while, with reference to the second time frame, on average the meetings lasted approximately 300 minutes.
+The Board of Statutory Auditors met 10 times in 2018.
+The meetings lasted on average approximately 3.5 hours.
 The meetings were attended by 100% of the Standing Statutory Auditors.

-Eleven meetings have been scheduled for 2018, of which four were already held earlier this year.
+10 meetings have been scheduled for 2019, of which 5 were already held earlier this year.
 The number of meetings may be changed during the year.